 Based in Chicago, Brian Hupp is a performing artist in both Opera and Music Theater.
 He has worked with Lyric Opera of Chicago, Des Moines Metro Opera, Opera on the James, Indianapolis Opera, Utah Festival Opera, Opera Columbus, St. Petersburg Opera, Pittsburgh Festival Opera and Opera Project Columbus among others.
 He has also performed as a soloist with the Dayton Philharmonic Orchestra, Indianapolis Baroque Orchestra, Butler University Chamber Orchestra, Amherst Symphony Orchestra, Mansfield Symphony Orchestra, the Southeastern Ohio Symphony, Heisey Wind Ensemble, and the Ohio State University Orchestra.

-For the 2019-20 season, Brian will perform the role of the Wolf in Pinocchio at St. Petersburg Opera.
-He will then make his Chicagoland stage debut with Citadel Theatre in a production of The Fantasticks as El Gallo.
-From there, he will be featured as a soloist with the Chicago-based CHAI Collaborative Ensemble, in a program entitled Beethoven's Ghost.
-In the spring, he will make his Lyric Opera of Chicago debut as an Ensemble Member in the final opera of Wagner's Ring Cycle, Götterdämmerung, before returning to St. Petersburg as Hortensius in La fille du régiment.
-Following that, he will perform the role of Albert in the English Premiere of Hungarian composer Paul Abraham's 1934 jazz operetta Fairytale at the Grand Hotel (Märchen im Grand Hotel) with Folks Operetta.
+For the 2019-20 season, Brian performed the role of the Wolf in Pinocchio at St. Petersburg Opera.
+He then made his Chicagoland stage debut with Citadel Theatre, reprising his role as El Gallo.
+He was also featured as a soloist with the Chicago-based CHAI Collaborative Ensemble, in a program entitled Beethoven's Ghost.
+Due to the COVID-19 pandemic, productions of Götterdämmerung (Ensemble) at Lyric Opera of Chicago, La fille du régiment (Hortensius) at St. Petersburg Opera, and Fairytale at the Grand Hotel (Albert) with Chicago Folks Operetta were all cancelled.

 Brian began the 2018-19 season with St. Petersburg Opera, covering the title role in Don Giovanni.
 He appeared as a soloist in a New Year's Eve concert with the Newark-Granville Symphony Orchestra, featuring the music of Cole Porter.
 In January, he performed Baron Zeta in The Merry Widow with Opera Project Columbus.
 In the spring, he sang his first Escamillo in a concert performance of Carmen with the Amherst Symphony Orchestra in Massachusetts.
 Brian is currently engaged with Des Moines Metro Opera as part of their Apprentice Artist Program, covering Dr. Pangloss, Voltaire, and Martin in Candide.